AdobeDocs/workfront.en/help/quicksilver/operating-models/create-work-objects-records-operating-models-alpha-document.md

     The Operating models page displays.

-1. Click **Create operating model** in the upper-right corner to create a structure for your work.
+1. Click **Create an operating model** in the upper-right corner to create a structure for your work.

 1. Update the name of the operating model.